Service Charges & Insurance

 How can I pay my service charges?

-You can pay your service charges and ground rent in a number of ways as follows:
+You can pay your service charges and ground rent in a number of ways.

 What will happen if I don’t pay?